 - Practicing meditation and gentle yoga may also assist.

-Heartburn during pregnancy can be pretty frequent and severe.
+Heartburn in pregnancy can be pretty frequent and severe, and tends to get worse in the second and third trimesters.
 The pain in your lower chest, the bitter or sour taste in your mouth and worse – the inability to take pills, but with the right care and once you’ve had a discussion with your doctor, you can overcome it safely and completely!